-A student may change his or her name by completing a Name Change form in the Office of Admissions and Records.
+A student may change his or her name by completing a Name Change form in the Office of the Registrar.
 Certain types of identification (i.e. driver's license, marriage license) are required depending on the type of name change (i.e. clerical error, legal change).